Sandalots/TheGreatIntelligence/README.md

 # The Great Intelligence
 Adventures in Time and Space. <br>
-Let fate pick your adventures! <br>
+Let fate pick your adventures!
-A webpage by @Sandalots and Company.